dazKind/hx-nanovg/README.md

+Attention, this repo is old.
+Please refer to the latest implementation at: https://github.com/snowkit/linc_nanovg
+---

 ###Haxe Hxcpp-externs for https://github.com/memononen/nanovg

 Please note, that this library uses haxe 3.2 features for the binding.
 So right now(Feb 2015) you will need the development version of haxe&hxcpp till haxe 3.2 is released to make it work.
 Thanks.